 However, a quick look at the savings data over the past year shows that there have been some moves upwards that you might not have expected.

-As we pointed out in our last newsletter, ‘easy access accounts on the up as the competition hots up’ best buy easy access savings accounts as well as fixed rate bonds across all terms have risen steadily since the beginning of the year, following a fall when the base rate was cut.
+As we pointed out a few weeks ago in our article 'easy access accounts on the up as the competition hots up’, best buy easy access savings accounts as well as fixed rate bonds across all terms have risen steadily since the beginning of the year, following a fall when the base rate was cut.

 And this has continued.

 This week, Bank of Cyprus UK has launched an easy access account paying 1.30% AER.

 This is the first time we’ve seen an easy access account pay this rate since the base rate was cut twelve months ago.